HCIML/hciml.github.io/_posts/2019-12-01-Statistical_Decision_Theory.md

 Statistical Decision Theory is the "Schroedinger Equation" of classification answers questions.

-What does the best conceivable classifier look like? *Bayes classifier*.
+*What does the best conceivable classifier look like? - Bayes classifier*.

-How good is this classifier? *Bayes risk*.
+*How good is this classifier - Bayes risk*.

 Define the **Loss function** \\( L(y,\hat{y}) \\) where \\( y \\) is the true and \\( \hat{y} \\) predicted class, e.g. symmetric/asymmetric *0-1-loss*.
 Aim of classification is to minimize the expected loss="risk"  \\( R \\) of classifier \\( f \\):
 \[